Table of Contents

-If you are not from civil background then you might have wonder what is an arch, Let’s answer it.
-Arch is a curved shaped structure constructed with wedge shaped unit to support weight of wall above it.
-In an arch, blocks or bricks are arranged in such a manner that it can support each other and load of bricks above it.
-Weight of above wall is transferred through piers or abutments.
+If you are not from civil background then you might wonder what is an arch, Let’s answer it.
+An arch is a curved shaped structure constructed with wedge shaped unit to support the weight of the wall above it.
+In an arch, blocks or bricks are arranged in such a manner that it can support each other and load bricks above it.
+The weight of the above wall is transferred through piers or abutments.

 Also Read: Standard Room Sizes and Room Area